RaneemAlomair/HomeBakery/README.md

 2. Development Phase: Implemented SwiftUI interfaces and integrated API calls.

-3. 🛠Testing Phase: Used Postman for API validation and tested the app on iOS simulators.
+3. Testing Phase: Used Postman for API validation and tested the app on iOS simulators.

 ## Join us on the journey to becoming a baking master, one class at a time! 🍩🍓